-While that number would likely be far lower even if their minutes were as staggered as possible, the offense should still be dynamic.
+While that number would likely be far larger even if their minutes were as staggered as possible, the offense should still be dynamic.
 Elite teams need multiple playmakers from the perimeter in today’s NBA.
 Think less about traditional positions, considering the league is comprised of seven-foot point guards (that alien in Milwaukee) and 6-foot-5 centers (Draymond).
-It’s more about the skill-set each player brings to the table.
+It’s more about the skill-set each player brings.

 Paul, one of the most complete and underrated players in the modern era, is a fantastic defender.
 This would allow Dragic to guard fewer lightning-quick point guards and more slower but bigger wings.

 If Miami added Paul and found a way to bring back James Johnson, that core lineup of Hassan Whiteside, Johnson, [insert anyone who can shoot here], Dragic, and Paul would be special.
 Throw in talented supporting pieces like Tyler Johnson, Josh Richardson, Justise Winslow, and Rodney McGruder, and they’d also have the depth to be a legitimate contender in the Eastern Conference.

 While that group still may not be as good offensively as the Cavaliers, they’d be a significantly more balanced squad, feasibly ranking in the Top 8 (at least) in offensive and defensive efficiency.

 While a team likely can’t win a title with Dragic, Johnson, and Whiteside as its first, second, and third best players, respectively, I think it can by bumping each down a slot and throwing in a tremendous two-way talent like Chris Paul, who certainly remains among the league’s best eight players.